History of Oregon: Racial discrimination

+Both the Oregon Territory and the State of Oregon have had multiple laws and policies discriminating against racial minorities.
+An 1844 territorial statute outlawed slavery (slave owners were allowed to keep their slaves for three years upon which they would be freed) but also forced freed slaves to leave the territory under threat of lashing (later hard labor).
+Explaining the law, head of Oregon's legislative assembly Peter Burnett said this:

+At the same time, Oregon was a free state.
+At the time, most Oregonians held white supremacist and racial exclusionary views and were indifferent if not hostile towards abolitionism, but wanted to prevent the land in Oregon from being taken over by large plantations as in the Southern United States so that they would not have to compete with bonded labor.

+On November 9, 1857, the Oregon Territory's electorate, consisting of white men above the age of 21, voted 7,195 (69.25%) for and 3,195 (30.75%) against adopting the Constitution of Oregon.
+At the same election, the voters voted 7,727 (74.50%) against and 2,645 (25.50%) for slavery; and 8,640 (88.88%) against and 1,081 (11.12%) for allowing blacks to reside in Oregon.

 Railroads and growth

 In the 1880s, the proliferation of railroads assisted in marketing of the state's lumber and wheat, as well as the more rapid growth of its cities.
 This included the connection of the state to the Eastern United States via links to the transcontinental railroads that allowed for faster movement of goods and people.
 Immigration to Oregon increased after the connection to the east.
 Additional transportation improvements included the construction of several locks and canals to ease river navigation.

 Also in the 1880s, writer Frances Fuller Victor published both fiction and histories that drew on her extensive research of the history of the region, informed by personal interviews with a number of Oregon pioneers.
 Her most noted non-fiction, which covered many western states, was written while under contract with Hubert Howe Bancroft's History Company, and at the time was published under his name.
 Her writing was said to accurately capture the notion of Manifest Destiny in this period of American expansion.